Fundamental Limits to Cat-Code Qubits from Chaos-Assisted Tunneling

 where $\Gamma$ is the incomplete gamma function, $c_0$ is a proportionality factor that depends on the system and its parameters, and $A$ is the area of the regular islands.

-Results for this method are shown as blue circles in figure \ref{fig:principal}.
-They follow the quasi-energy splitting closely and reproduce the behavior of the simulations, including the plateau reached at higher values of $K$.
-This shows further evidence of the effect of CAT phenomenon in the KQC, now in a semiclassical calculation as it is usual en chaotic phenomena.
+Results for this method are shown as blue circles in Fig.~\ref{fig:principal}.
+They follow the quasienergy splitting closely and reproduce the behavior of the simulations, including the plateau reached at higher values of $K$.
+This shows further evidence of the effect of CAT phenomenon in the KCQ, now in a semiclassical calculation as it is usual in chaotic phenomena.
 The choice of parameters in this figure allow for many states to be enclosed in the wells, enough to agree with calculations in the semiclassical limit.
-In the Supplementary material \cite{suppmat} we show that discrepancies are found for lower values of $\frac{\epsilon_2}{K}$ and $\frac{\Delta}{K}$.
+In the Supplemental material \cite{suppmat} we show that discrepancies are found for lower values of $\frac{\epsilon_2}{K}$ and $\frac{\Delta}{K}$.
 However, in this regimes, quantum calculation excel at reproducing the simulation data.

-In summary, we have demonstrated that chaos-assisted tunneling (CAT) imposes a fundamental limit to the protection of the Kerr-cat qubit.
-While the static effective Hamiltonian predicts exponentially suppressed tunneling between the cat states, the full driven dynamics reveals that chaotic states mediate tunneling across the double-well metapotential, producing large quasi-energy splittings.
+In summary, we have demonstrated that chaos-assisted tunneling imposes a fundamental limit to the protection of the Kerr-cat qubit.
+While the static effective Hamiltonian predicts exponentially suppressed tunneling between the cat states, the full driven dynamics reveals that chaotic states mediate tunneling across the double-well metapotential, producing large quasienergy splittings.

-By combining Floquet simulations, fully quantum decay-rate calculations, and semiclassical WKB estimates, we have quantitatively established that the tunneling rate increases sharply at the onset of chaos and saturates once chaotic mixing becomes complete.
-The agreement between these independent approaches provides the first direct evidence of CAT in a superconducting qubit.